 WeddingWire recently polled me recently with some great questions.
-I appreciated the questions and know they are helpful.
 Thank you, Jenn, for putting together such a great interview and asking the tough questions we all need a little reassurance with as we navigate these new strange times.

 That said, you will need to decline sometimes.
 It’s important to know when, why, and most notably how to do it in a way that says ‘yes’ to the relationship regardless of your ‘no’ to the event.

 JS: Most of us, especially in our "yes" society, are so programmed to RSVP "yes" to events, especially weddings.
 Why do you think this is?